 - LocalSystem Windows account

 - Local Administrators group

-- The Windows account must have access to the TLS certificate itself (stored in the registry) and permissions on corresponding registry folders.
+- The Windows account must have access to the TLS certificate itself (stored in the registry) and permissions to the registry folders that contain that certificate.

 A self-signed TLS certificate generated with Veeam Backup & Replication is placed to Local Machine\Trusted Root and Local Machine\My registry folders.
 These folders do not contain any private information and all users have access to these folders by default.